msgSAP/ovp/AddListCard.md

 | _Hotel.name                     | HotelName         | No     |
 | count( * )                      | ReservationsCount | No     |

-Add the following annotations to provide the metadata for the table:
+Add the following annotations to provide the metadata for the view entity:

-__To the table itself__
+__To the view entity itself__
 ```abap
 @UI.presentationVariant: [
   { qualifier: 'List',